3ki5tj/invt/README.md

-This project investigates the inverse time formula for improving the Wang-Landau scheme in entropic sampling.
+This project investigates the inverse time formula for improving the Wang-Landau and metadynamics.

 This project is a spinoff from the snippets/wl/invt.